marvelm/drd/README.md

 ## Running
 First, you need a [Telegram Bot API token](https://core.telegram.org/bots#create-a-new-bot).
 Then, put it in a file called `token`.

-Running Drd is as simple as `mix run`.
+Running Drd is as simple as `mix run --no-halt`.